 There are no many free VPN services on the market, so anytime I find one I happy to write about it.
 In a previous post, I have mentioned Hotspot Shield.
 Now, it’s about CyberGhost Free VPN.

 CyberGhost is a free VPN service with servers located in Germany.
 It’s a commercial VPN service that also has a free version.
 If you want to surf online anonymously, the free version is enough.
 The free version, called Basic, it’s limited 10GB a month broadband usage.
-If you’re going to get more you need pay 9.99 Euro a month, and you will get 40GB and 2GB online storage space.
+If you’re going to get more, you need to pay 9.99 Euro a month, and you will get 40GB and 2GB online storage space.

 How to get started with CyberGhost free VPN